Virtual Schema Privileges

 The administrator of the virtual schema needs the following privileges to enable the encapsulation through connections:

 - You need to grant connection to the administrator (GRANT CONNECTION).
-This is required because in most cases, an adapter script internally generates an IMPORT statement in two-phased execution (for further details, see How it works) that uses the connection like standard IMPORT statement.
+This is required because in most cases, an adapter script internally generates an IMPORT statement in two-phased execution (for further details, see How Virtual Schemas Work) that uses the connection like standard IMPORT statement.
 IMPORT is not an internal Exasol command and not a public script, therefore, the credentials cannot be extracted.
 To execute the IMPORT statement, the system privilege IMPORT is required.

 - In most cases, you need the connection details such as user and password.
 This is required because the adapter script needs a direct connection to read metadata from the external system for commands such as CREATE and REFRESH.
 For this requirement, a special ACCESS privilege is introduced.
 This privilege protects the connection details data.
 By using the statement GRANT ACCESS ON CONNECTION [FOR SCRIPT] you can limit the access only to a specific script (FOR SCRIPT clause) and ensure that the administrator cannot access that data (by creating a new script which extracts and simply returns the credentials).
 The user should be allowed to execute the script but not to alter the script.